birknergard/trump-thoughts/README.md

 - general styling (using tailwind)

 IF I HAVE TIME(Unlikely):
+- Somehow use a get method other than all as it may be a requirement for delivery
 - query filter for statement, where text is highlighted on result

 ## Completed tasks